lammps/lammps/doc/src/Build_package.rst

 **CMake shortcuts for installing many packages**\ :

-Instead of specifying all the CMake options via the command-line, CMake allows initializing the variable cache using script files.
-These are regular CMake files which can manipulate and set variables, and can also contain control flow constructs.
+Instead of specifying all the CMake options via the command-line, CMake allows initializing its settings cache using script files.
+These are regular CMake files which can manipulate and set CMake variables (which represent selected options), and can also contain control flow constructs for more complex operations.

 LAMMPS includes several of these files to define configuration "presets", similar to the options that exist for the Make based